 Bill is committed to seeing the motorcycle accident rate drop and to gaining more recognition for motorcyclists as responsible road users.

 Peter has been riding road bikes since the 1970s and currently rides a GL1200 Goldwing and S2 Buell Thunderbolt with a daily commute on a Honda CL175.

-Peter has been the National President of the Ulysses Club since 2002 and throughout this time has been working with ACC on road safety initiatives.
+Peter is a past National President and a life member of the Ulysses Club and has worked extensively with ACC on road safety initiatives.
 He was a founding member of the Motorcycle Safety Reference Group and has been involved in developing a number of new programmes, including the Ulysses rider mentoring programme and encouraging training via subsidies for their members.
 He is also a founding member of Buellriders NZ and organises a national rally each year for the club now in its 15th year.